M1r0zo/mirozokeylogger/README.md

 ## Built With

-Powershell scripts, Cmd scripts, C++ aplications
+Powershell scripts, Cmd scripts, C++ aplications and other shit

 ## Getting Started